Using Maths Vocabulary to Develop Fluency & Reasoning

 Mathematics is a language – one of symbols and numbers.
 It is also expressed and explained through written and spoken words.
 For our pupils to become great mathematicians it is essential that they are able to recognise, understand and apply a wide range of vocabulary.

-Whilst this mathematical vocabulary may seem simple to us, remember the average child will have started primary school with a receptive vocabulary of 2,100 – 2,200 words.
+Whilst this maths language may seem simple to us, remember the average child will have started primary school with a receptive vocabulary of 2,100 – 2,200 words.
 By the time they leave at the age of eleven, this will have increased to about 50,000.
 They have lots to learn during their time in primary school and it is no wonder at times they may struggle to link mathematical concepts, symbols and new vocabulary together.

 The Third Space Learning model of intervention is highly personalised and this enables each of our tutors to ensure that the correct level of Maths vocabulary is being used for each pupil.
 Specialist Maths tutors provide affordable 1-to-1 tuition to the pupils who most need individualised support whether to support them to working at ARE, or to stretch and challenge.
 The Maths Hub of fluency, vocabulary and problem-solving resources, CPD and assessment is then available to the class teacher to plan and deliver mastery led Maths lessons to the rest of the class.